 There has been considerable interest in the potential for peatland restoration to claim the GHG that it saves and so generate new sources of revenue.
-Worrall et al. (2009) have considered the possibility of carbon offsetting within the Peak District National Park and shown that about 51% of the areas that could show an improved GHG budget upon restoration would generate a profit under a reasonable range of carbon prices and restoration costs.
-However, there is no current mechanism for including peatland restoration in any form of carbon trading.
+Worrall et al. (2009) have considered the possibility of carbon offsetting within the Peak District National Park and suggests that about 51% of the study site areas that could show an improved GHG budget upon restoration would generate a profit under a reasonable range of carbon prices and restoration costs (£26 /tonnes $CO_2 eq \pm 50\%$).
+There is no formal mechanism for including peatland restoration in any form of carbon trading in the UK.
 However, the recent Terracarbon report suggests several ways forward (Settelmyer and Eaton, 2010):

-- i) A number of alternatives to traditional carbon offsetting such as carbon reduction could be considered as recommended by Rabinowitz and Este d'Hoare (2009). - ii) A UK peatland Carbon Code should be developed along the lines to the recent Woodland Carbon Code (Forestry Commission, 2010) which could build upon existing guidelines (Voluntary Carbon Standard, 2010). - iii) At present there is no studies of the carbon leakage of restoration projects, i.e. what are the consequences of any displacement of activities curtailed by restoration.
+- i) A number of alternatives to traditional carbon offsetting such as carbon reduction could be considered as recommended by Rabinowitz and Este d'Hoare (2009). - ii) A UK peatland Carbon Code could be developed along the lines to the recent Woodland Carbon Code (Forestry Commission, 2010) and build upon existing guidelines (Voluntary Carbon Standard, 2010). - iii) At present there are no studies of the carbon leakage of restoration projects, i.e. what are the consequences of any displacement of activities curtailed by restoration.
 For example, if a restoration a project restricts grazing what are the consequences of increased grazing elsewhere?

 The Terracarbon report suggests that the greatest hope for opening up a new stream of funding is that Peatland projects can be included in company reporting of GHG emissions.
-Readers are also recommended to refer to Technical Review no. 7.
-"Policy options for sustainable management".
+Readers are also recommended to refer to IUCN Technical Review no. 7.
+"Policy measures for sustainable management".